shreyashChitkula/wisein-backend/docs/ONBOARDING_ROUTES.md

-# Onboarding Flow — Routes & Detailed Documentation
+# Onboarding Routes - Quick Reference

+> **⚠️ Note:** This is a quick reference.
+For complete step-by-step onboarding guide with detailed frontend integration examples, see **[USER_ONBOARDING.md](./USER_ONBOARDING.md)**

-This document describes the complete onboarding flow for a user from sign-up through subscription and payment.
-Each endpoint includes: Path, Method, Auth, Request/Response samples, prerequisites, frontend integration notes, and debug/help routes.
+This document provides a quick reference for onboarding endpoints.
+Each endpoint includes: Path, Method, Auth, Request/Response samples, prerequisites, and frontend integration notes.

-Base URL in local dev: http://localhost:3000 (adjust for your environment)
+**Base URL in local dev:** `http://localhost:3000` (adjust for your environment)

+**For complete onboarding flow with examples, see:** [USER_ONBOARDING.md](./USER_ONBOARDING.md)

 ## Overview (high-level sequence)
 1. Email/Phone OTP registration and verification